sonatype-nexus-community/go-sona-types/README.md

 // Setup fake logger, use a real one when you consume this package logger, _ := logrus.NewNullLogger()

-// Obtains a pointer to a IQServer struct iq := iq.New(logger, types.Options{Username: "username", Token: "token"})
+// Obtains a pointer to a Server struct iq := iq.New(logger, types.Options{Username: "username", Token: "token"})

 // Audits a slice of purls, given a public IQ Server application ID, and returns results or an error